hyperlane-xyz/hyperlane-warp-ui-template/CUSTOMIZE.md

 ## Token List

 This app requires a token list to function.
-The token list is located at `./src/consts/tokens.json`
+The token list is located at `./src/consts/tokens.ts`.
+The output of a warp route deployment using the [Hyperlane-Deploy](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) tools will work here.

-The list should use the [Uniswap Token List](https://tokenlists.org) standard with one exception.
-The tokens must each also include a `hypCollateralAddress` value with the address of the desired hypCollateralERC20 contract.
+## Permissionless Chain Support

+_This section is only relevant if you want to include chains not already supported by Hyperlane._

+By default, the app will use only the chains that are included in the Hyperlane SDK and connected to the tokens you specify in the token list (see above).

+To add support for additional chains, fill in the required chain metadata in `./src/consts/chains.ts`.
+You can also use this file to override any default chain configs set in the SDK.
+The chains config using in the [Hyperlane-Deploy](https://docs.hyperlane.xyz/docs/deploy/deploy-hyperlane) tools will work here.
+You may also add an optional `logoURI` field to the each chain config.

 ## RPC Providers

 By default, the app uses public RPC providers based on the Hyperlane SDK's default settings.
 This can be changed in '`./src/features/providers.ts`.

-## Permisionless Chain Support

-_This section is only relevant if you want to include chains not already supported by Hyperlane._

-By default, the app will use only the chains that are included in the Hyperlane SDK and connected to the tokens you specify in the token list (see above).

-To add support for additional chains, fill in the required chain metadata in `./src/consts/chains.json`.
-You can also use this file to override any default chain configs set in the SDK.
-It uses the same schema as the `warp-route-chain-config.json` config used to deploy Warp Routes from the token repo, with one exception: the chains config here expects a `logoImgSrc` field.

 ## Tip Card Content